 We may record your server address, the date, time and duration of your visit, search terms you used, the pages you viewed, any documents you downloaded and the type of device, browser and operating system you used.

-When we ask you to supply us with personal data we will make it clear whether the personal data we are asking for must be supplied so that we can provide the products and services to you, or whether the supply of any personal data we ask for is optional.
+When we ask you to supply us with Personal Information we will make it clear whether the Personal Information we are asking for must be supplied so that we can provide the products and services to you, or whether the supply of any Personal Information we ask for is optional.

-Contract performance: we may use your personal data to fulfil a contract, or take steps linked to a contract:
+Contract performance: we may use your Personal Information to fulfil a contract, or take steps linked to a contract:

 - to provide the products and/or services to you;